itsfuad/FCCIMPL/website/src/content/docs/basics/operators.md

 // let unsafe := 10 / x > 1 and x != 0;
 ```

-This is called "short-circuit evaluation"—if the first part of `and` is false, Ferret doesn't bother checking the second part because the result will be false anyway.
+This is called "short-circuit evaluation" - if the first part of `and` is false, Ferret doesn't bother checking the second part because the result will be false anyway.

 ## Assignment Operators